Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 You attempt to suppress strong emotions in a group of people.
-Each humanoid in a 20-foot-radius sphere centered on a point you choose within range must make a Charisma Saving Throw; a creature can choose to fail this :d20-save: **Saving Throw** if it wishes.
-If a creature fails its Saving Throw, choose one of the following two effects.
+Each humanoid in a 20-foot-radius sphere centered on a point you choose within range must make a Charisma :d20-save: **Saving Throw**; a creature can choose to fail this :d20-save: **Saving Throw** if it wishes.
+If a creature fails its :d20-save: **Saving Throw**, choose one of the following two effects.

 You can suppress any effect causing a target to be charmed or frightened.
 When this spell ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.